hardkorebob/pyrathe/README.md

 DISCLAIMER!
 FOR EDUCATIONAL/HUMOR PUERPOSES ONLY! #allerrorsmatter

-*Honestly I use this more than the terminal.
-I can spawn a terminal window and use Vim for RegEx.
+*I can spawn a terminal window and use Vim for RegEx.
 Just some automating the boring.*

 # pyrathe